kanakawai-maui/olelo-honua/README.md

 ### Supported Languages

-ʻŌlelo Honua supports a wide range of languages.
-Here's a visually appealing and compact layout:
+In addition to **Hawaiian** 🌺, ʻŌlelo Honua supports a wide range of languages:

 | **Afrikaans** 🇿🇦 | **Albanian** 🇦🇱 | **Amharic** 🇪🇹 | **Arabic** 🇸🇦 | **Armenian** 🇦🇲 | **Bengali** 🇧🇩 |
 |-------------------|------------------|-----------------|----------------|------------------|----------------|